eberleben15/aws-lambda-containerized-python/README.md

 # aws-lambda-containerized-python
-An example of a containerized Python function that is triggered by AWS Lambda
+An example of a containerized Python function that is triggered by AWS Lambda.
+Takes two points in Euclidean space and calculates Euclidean distance.

 # Usage